Skip to content

 University of Utah; DeVry University

-Holcomb majored in Computer Science at the University of Utah and the University of Phoenix's online program.
-He is an A+ Certified Computer Technician, Network+ Certified Network Technician, and a Microsoft Certified Professional.
-He studies Computer Information Systems at DeVry University.
-Holcomb also served for seven years in the Utah National Guard.
+Off the ice, Holcomb pursued academics in Computer Science at the University of Utah and the University of Phoenix, earning certifications as an A+ Certified Computer Technician, Network+ Certified Network Technician and Microsoft Certified Professional.
+He also served seven years in the Utah National Guard.
+He passed away in 2017.

 Olympic Experience